Legislative Relationship Between Centre and State

 Option a – Regulation of labour and safety in mines and oil fields

-Which one of the following subjects is not included in the Concurrent List?
+Which of the following is not listed in the Concurrent List?

 (a) Actionable wrongs